Skip to content

 Peaks in England

-Starting with the most famous one, Scafell Pike is the highest mountain in England and one of the most stunning peaks in the west of the English Lake District.
+Starting with the most famous one, Scafell Pike is the highest mountain in England and one of the most stunning peaks west of the English Lake District.
 At 978 metres high, thousands of people climb Scafell Pike every year.
 If you mount it on a clear day, you can see Wales, Scotland, and Ireland… How cool is that!

 After going to the top of Scafell, you can explore the historic area of Cumbria County or visit the Cumberland Mountains.
 Scafell Pike is a must-visit for anyone touring the peaks in England!